thephilip/vindec/README.md

 ## Installation
 [![NPM](https://nodei.co/npm/vindec.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/vindec/)

-Unfortunately v2+ breaks original functionality.
+Unfortunately version 2 is a breaking change.
 You must now create an instance of Vindec.
 If you prefer the previous version of this module, please use `npm install vindec@1.1.1`.

 ## Usage
 ```javascript